pbelyasnik/ScribblePad/README.md

 **ScribblePad** is a minimalist, in-browser note-taking app designed for quick and private note capture.
 Focus on your ideas without distractions.
 Enjoy the freedom of a standalone, self-contained note that remains entirely yours.

+### How to Use ScribblePad:

+**ScribblePad** is designed for effortless use.
+Follow these simple steps to get started:

+1. **Obtain the Code:** Copy the entire contents of the `src/app.min.html` file.
+1. **Create a Bookmarklet:**
+    - Access your browser's bookmark manager.
+    - Create a new bookmark.
+    - Give it a name like "ScribblePad".
+    - Paste the copied code into the URL field.
+1. **Start Taking Notes:** Click on the newly created bookmarklet to open a new tab with your ScribblePad.

+That's it!
+You're ready to start jotting down your thoughts and ideas.

 ### Features:

 - **Ultimate Privacy:** Your notes are stored solely within your browser, ensuring complete control over your data.
 No external servers or third-party involvement.